ysfiqbl/ysfiqbl-neighborhood-map/README.md

 # Neighborhood Map
+Neighborhood map allows you to mark, name and save locations on a Google map.

 The map will preload a list of locations if you do not have any saved locations.

 Click on the map to mark a location.
 When you mark a location a pop-up window will open up where you can